ArshErgon/gitgrab/README.md

 # Why its created?

 I was quite active on Open-Source contributions and I needed to track my progress across multiple repositories.
 I was constantly going back and forth between different tools to check my issues, followers, and pull requests.
 In the mean time I got to know about neofetch an awesome CLI program which tells the basic information of OS, so I thought why not create something similar to it?
-The starting phase of the fetchquest was quite similar to neofetch later I have added language bars and contribution graph to it.
+The starting phase of the gitgrab was quite similar to neofetch later I have added language bars and contribution graph to it.

 # Features